nishantrpai/engineering/README.md

 Have been working professionally since 2016, was doing side-projects from 2012.

-This repository is to consolidate all of my work from a technical perspective, what the hardest problems in those projects were.
-How I accomplished them and what I can use for the next project.
+This repository is to consolidate all of my technical work:

+1. What the hardest problems in those projects were.

+2. How I accomplished them?

+3. What lessons can be applied from these to future projects?

 Current Tech Stack:
 <div style="display:flex">